-“The Bangladesh Embassy in Nepal said in a statement that the agreement was signed at the headquarters of the Lumbini Development Trust of Nepal in the presence of Bangladesh Ambassador Salahuddin Noman Chowdhury and Lumbini Development Trust vice-chairman Venerable Metteyya Sakyaputta,” Pathik Hasan, a Dhaka-based NGO activist and researcher with knowledge of the matter, told Buddhistdoor Global on Sunday.
+“The Bangladesh Embassy in Nepal said in a statement that the agreement was signed at the headquarters of the Lumbini Development Trust of Nepal in the presence of Bangladesh Ambassador Salahuddin Noman Chowdhury and Lumbini Development Trust vice-chairman Venerable Metteyya Sakyaputta,” Pathik Hasan, a Dhaka-based NGO activist, researcher, and freelance writer with knowledge of the matter, told Buddhistdoor Global on Sunday.

 “Project head Saroj Bhattarai and other officials were also present at the signing ceremony on behalf of the Lumbini Development Trust, while the first secretary, Alamgir Islam Khan, was present on behalf of the embassy,” Hasan added.

 Cabinet-secretary Khandaker Anwarul Islam noted last year that the Lumbini Development Trust had agreed and approved all activities, including design, through Bangladesh’s Ministry of External Affairs, with an estimated construction cost of 512 million Bangladeshi taka (US$6 million).
 He added that since it was an agreement with another country, the matter had come before the cabinet for approval.*